yellowstoneUpdated: June 26, 2026

 The Quick Answer

 Beulah Jackson is the main villain of Dutton Ranch, played by Academy Award nominee Annette Bening (American Beauty, The Kids Are All Right, Nyad).
-She's described as a "powerful, cunning, and charming" Texas ranch matriarch who heads a major ranching operation in South Texas.
+Season 1 establishes her as the Texas ranch matriarch whose local power immediately complicates Beth and Rip's new life in Rio Paloma.
+She is confirmed to return for Season 2.

-When Beth Dutton and Rip Wheeler arrive to build their own ranch, Beulah sees them as an existential threat to her empire.
+When Beth Dutton and Rip Wheeler arrive to build their own ranch, Beulah sees them as a threat to her empire.
 The collision between these two fierce women — Beth the Montana outsider and Beulah the entrenched Texan — drives the central conflict of Season 1.

 Character Profile